Sharath424/Spring-Boot-2.7.8/README.md

 1. Sometimes automatic configuration is not an option.
 When?
 Let's imagine that you want to wire components from 3rd-party libraries (you don't have the source code so you can't annotate its classes with @Component), so automatic configuration is not possible.

-2. The @Bean annotation returns an object that spring should register as bean in application context.
+2. The @Bean annotation returns an object that Spring should register as a bean in the application context.
 The body of the method bears the logic responsible for creating the instance
 </div>

 ```java